Seagather/Marshal-Fitness-Arena/README.md

 ## ACKNOWLEDGEMENTS
 * Subtle display of video-style with dark overlay by [Felipe Alarcon](https://github.com/felipe-alarcon)
 * Special thanks to [Felipe Alarcon](https://github.com/felipe-alarcon), I appreciate more than you' ll ever know
-* Most sincere appreciation to my fellow students and Support team in Code Institute for their immeasurable feedback.
+* Most sincere appreciation to my fellow students and Support team at Code Institute for their immeasurable feedback.
 * I can't thank the Code Institute Slack community enough,yet another institution that never run out of ideas
 --------